receptron/graphai/packages/graphai/README.template.md

 The *loop* mechanism is often used with a nested graph, which receives an array of data from a node of the parent graph and performs the "reduction" process of a *map-reduce* operation, just like the *reduce* method of JavaScript.

-Please notice that each iteration will be done sequencially unlike the *mapping* described below.
+Please notice that each iteration will be done sequentially unlike the *mapping* described below.

 ### Mapping